 How can you determine the fair market value of a car?
-Well, over the last two years, used car prices plummeted during pandemic shutdowns, only to climb a record 40% in 2021.
-Now, there are strong signals that the car price bubble is bursting.
+Over the last three years, used car prices plummeted during pandemic shutdowns, only to climb a record 40% in 2021.
+In 2023, there are strong signals that the car price bubble is bursting.

 With such volatile changes in car prices, it has never been more difficult to know the true fair market value of a car.